 - A convenient highway facility was opened on April 24, 1985, at the corner of Routes 45 and 142 in Eldorado, IL.
 Services include commercial, agricultural and consumer lending, along with the Bank's full array of deposit products.
 The facility includes a state of the art ATM and two-way teller video screens.

-- Capital First Corporation, a wholly owned subsidiary of Legence Bank, was established in 1986 as a full-service residential mortgage lender later focusing its attention to farm mortgage lending.
+- Capital First Corporation, a wholly owned subsidiary of the bank, was established in 1986 as a full-service residential mortgage lender later focusing its attention to farm mortgage lending.

-- American Farm Mortgage Company of Louisville, KY, was purchased in 1990, and became a wholly owned subsidiary of Legence Bank
+- American Farm Mortgage Company of Louisville, KY, was purchased in 1990, and became a wholly owned subsidiary of the bank.

 - On Dec.
 31, 2004 Capital First Corporation and American Farm Mortgage Company merged.
 American Farm Mortgage & Financial Services, the surviving entity, now services over $225 million in agricultural real estate loans.

-- Legence Bank's presence in Evansville, IN, began in December 2005 with the establishment of the North Park Branch at 1010 West Buena Vista Road.
+- The bank's presence in Evansville, IN, began in December 2005 with the establishment of the North Park Branch at 1010 West Buena Vista Road.

-- Legence Bank then established a second branch in Indiana with the opening of the Cross Pointe Branch on April 10, 2008 at 7325 East Virginia Street.
+- The bank then established a second branch in Indiana with the opening of the Cross Pointe Branch on April 10, 2008 at 7325 East Virginia Street.

 - Two more Southern Illinois locations opened on Mar.
 21, 2011, when Legence Bank reached a long-time business goal with the addition of a branch in Harrisburg, the county seat of Saline County.
 The Harrisburg Branch is located at 502 North Commercial Street and the Galatia Branch is located at 100 East Main Street.

-- Legence Bank was pleased to acquire and open two additional Southern Illinois locations on February 25, 2013.
+- Legence Bank then acquired and opened two additional Southern Illinois locations on February 25, 2013.
 The new Shawneetown branch is located at 301 North Lincoln Boulevard W in Shawneetown, Illinois.
 The new Vienna branch is located at 301 Vine Street in Vienna, Illinois.

 - Legence Bank was pleased to open a new Corporate Office on September 15, 2014, located at the corner of US Highway 45 and Illinois Route 142 in Eldorado IL.
 Executive offices, Human Resources, Audit and Compliance, Loan and Deposit Operations, Marketing, and the eBranch are all housed in the new Corporate Office.
 Office spaces for our subsidiary, American Farm Mortgage & Financial Services, are also held in the Corporate Office.